You are viewing a story from harrypotterfanfiction.com

 She would collect her wand and head to her office at the Daily Prophet where she would take down her articles from the walls and pack her personal things so that someone else wouldn’t have to do it for her.

 She would then take out fresh parchment and her Quick Notes Quill that would write her resignation.

-And when she felt ready, she re-counted the money to pay the witch and headed to Knockturn Alley so that she would not remember loving him.
+And when she felt ready, she would re-count the money to pay the witch to make sure there was enough.
+And then she would proceed to Knockturn Alley so that she would not remember loving him.

 But most importantly, she wouldn’t remember losing him and he would never have the chance to look at her and shatter her fragile heart into a million and one pieces.

 As soon as Hermione left, a wand was drawn and pointed at Draco Malfoy’s head.

 He sat there, unmoving, lost in the recent memory of her lips locked to his.